 The five members of the student jury choose the best of the 14 films in the program.
-The Impact Award was given to Maisie Crow's JACKSON.
+The Impact Award, along with the 1000 euro prize was given to Maisie Crow's JACKSON.
 The film tells the story of three young women in the American South who have very different opinions about abortion.
 While focusing on the availability of gynecological care, the film also gives insight into difficult social relations.

 BEST STUDENT FILM AWARD

 The International Jury was comprised of Isabelle Gattiker (producer and festival director), Bojána Papp (director), and Alexandru Solomon (director).
 They unanimously chose Pawel Ziemilski's URBAN COWBOYS from the 12 contestants of the ZOOM IN student film category.
 The documentary’s protagonist is Dylan, a reckless and problematic teen from an infamous district in west Dublin with an unusual hobby: he tames wild horses.
 Dylan, the urban cowboy, becomes attached to a white mare, and names her after his recently deceased mother.
 The director received a 1000 euro prize.

 The Jury described the film as a character-driven Irish western by a Polish filmmaker, that focuses on a gripping and moving story.
 The filmmaker mastered his film in a firm but gentle way, turning it into a cinematic experience.